dillonkearns/elm-pages/examples/docs/content/blog/introducing-v2.md

 This new architecture under the hood is also what powers some experimental functionality that will be the focus of the next `elm-pages` milestone: serverless rendering.
 Serverless functions let you run JavaScript code with minimal infrastructure setup, and respond to an HTTP request.
 This is essentially exactly what the dev server is doing, so it's not a big leap from that to rendering pages at request-time instead of pre-rendering them at build-time.

-Pre-rendering apges is still ideal in cases where you have the data you need ahead of time, but in some cases you may want to pull in data on-demand, or even use request headers when serving up the page.
+Pre-rendering pages is still ideal in cases where you have the data you need ahead of time, but in some cases you may want to pull in data on-demand, or even use request headers when serving up the page.
 For example, you could use an authentication header to verify that a user is logged in, and do a redirect or serve up the user's page depending on the auth check.
 One of the challenges with traditional Jamstack sites is content that is user-specific, and this functionality can open up some use cases in this area.

 Stay tuned for more on this front.
 For now, give the new v2 a try!
 You can set up a new app by running `npx elm-pages@latest init my-app`.
 You can also [read more in the elm-pages docs](https://elm-pages.com/docs), and check out [the `elm-pages` package documentation](https://package.elm-lang.org/packages/dillonkearns/elm-pages/latest).
 If you make a shiny new v2 site, submit it to [the showcase](https://elm-pages.com/showcase), I'd love to see what you build!